verydecent/node-express-mongodb/README.md

 I really enjoy MongoDB thus far, but I will have to dig deeper into it since I implemented very simple CRUD operations.

 This was my first time using a NoSQL database.

+step 1
+start mongod
+step 2
+start node
+step 3
+test endpoints using curl
+step 4
+use mongoui to check on status of persisted data